IntelLabs/Trans-Omics-Acceleration-Library/README.md

 ## Introduction
 The Trans-Omics Acceleration Library (TAL) contains key modules for Trans-Omics analysis that are optimized for Xeon.

-The contributors to TAL are Sanchit Misra, Vasimuddin Md and Kanak Mahadik.
+The contributors to TAL are Sanchit Misra, Vasimuddin Md, Kanak Mahadik and Saurabh Kalikar.

 ## Getting Started
 ```sh